-Rev. Dr. Michael Montgomery led our D.Min Hev.
-Dr. Michael Montgomery led our D.Min.
+Rev. Dr. Michael Montgomery led our D.Min.
 Research Methods Seminar.
 After receiving his B.A. from Coe College, he earned his M.B.A. from the University of Chicago and his M.Div. and Ph.D. from CTS.
-He also studied at the Lon-don School of Economics.
-An ordained United Church of Christ minister, Dr. Montgomery is active as an interim and supply pastor and con-sultant to UCC churches.
+He also studied at the London School of Economics.
+An ordained United Church of Christ minister, Dr. Montgomery is active as an interim and supply pastor and consultant to UCC churches.
 He is a Fellow of both the Ph.D.
-Center and the D.Min. program at CTS, and has taught several courses as an adjunct inand has taught several courses as an adjunct instructor.
+Center and the D.Min. program at CTS, and has taught several courses as an adjunct instructor.

-Dr. Carolyn Roncolato taught both face-to-face Dr. Carolyn Roncolato taught both face-to-face and online sections of Constructive Theology this semester.
+Dr. Carolyn Roncolato taught both face-to-face and online sections of Constructive Theology this semester.
 After receiving her B.A. from Allegheny College, Roncolato earned her M.A. and Ph.D. from Chicago Theological Seminary.
-Her disser-tation on women living in poverty in Appalachian Kentucky sought to develop tools of engagement for feminist and womanist theologians seeking to do accountable theology and build relationships with marginalized women.
+Her dissertation on women living in poverty in Appalachian Kentucky sought to develop tools of engagement for ferninist and womanist theologians seeking to do accountable theology and build relationships with marginalized women.
 She has previously served as an adjunct instructor for CTS as well as the UCC Lay Academy in Wisconsin.
-Dr. José A. Bosa is co-teaching the year-long as the UCC Lay Academy in Wisconsin.

 Dr. José A. Rosa is co-teaching the year-long "Leadership & Ministry in Context" course with the Rev. John Thomas.
 He is Senior Pastor of Primera Iglesia Congregacional de Chicago (First Congregational Church), which played a key role in the founding of CTS in 1855.
 He is ordained in both the UCC and the United Methodist Church.
 He has been pastoring for 40 years, and has served as District Superintendent for the United Methodist Church in Northern Illinois.
-His con-gregation was a partner in the Center for Com-Methodist Church in Northern IIInols.
-His con-gregation was a partner in the Center for Com-munity Transformation, a 10-year CTS project funded by the Lilly Foundation to bring together social justice work and theological and field edu-cation in local neighborhoods of Chicago.
-He re-ceived an honorary doctorate from CTS in 2009.
+His congregation was a partner in the Center for Community Transformation, a 10-year CTS project funded by the Lilly Foundation to bring together social justice work and theological and field education in local neighborhoods of Chicago.
+He received an honorary doctorate from CTS in 2009.

-ceived an honorary doctorate from CTS in 2009.
-Ron Rude taught "Christian Narrative, Chris-tian Ministry, Science and Sustainability."
+Ron Rude taught "Christian Narrative, Christian Ministry, Science and Sustainability."
 After receiving his M.Div. from Luther Theological Seminary, the Rev. Rude pastored churches in Colorado, New York, and Minnesota.
-He current-ly works for the University of Arizona, where he both teaches and serves as Pastor of Lutheran Campus Ministry.
-He has written two books on Christianity and sustainability, including (Re)con-sidering Christianity: An Expedition of Faith Join-ing Science, Ancient Wisdom, and Sustainability.
-Dr Curthia Stewart is teaching the online sec.
+He currently works for the University of Arizona, where he both teaches and serves as Pastor of Lutheran Campus Ministry.
+He has written two books on Christianity and sustainability, including (Re)considering Christianity: An Expedition of Faith Joining Science, Ancient Wisdom, and Sustainability.

-ing Science, Ancient Wisdom, and Sustainability.
-Dr. Cynthia Stewart is teaching the online sec-tion of our year-long M.A./S.T.M.
+Dr. Cynthia Stewart is teaching the online section of our year-long M.A./S.T.M.
 Master's thesis writing seminar.
-Dr. Stewart received her Ph.D. from Vanderbilt University, where she wrote her dissertation on medieval heresies and wom-en's freedoms.
-She is the author of The Cath-olic Church: A Brief Popular History, which has been used by several schools as a textbook, and teaches world religions at the college level.
-She developed an adult religious education series called "Reading Sacred Texts," which has grown into a 52-week lectionary and 40-session adult religious education curriculum for use in Unitari-an Universalist churches.
+Dr. Stewart received her Ph.D. from Vanderbilt University, where she wrote her dissertation on medieval heresies and women's freedoms.
+She is the author of The Catholic Church: A Brief Popular History, which has been used by several schools as a textbook, and teaches world religions at the college level.
+She developed an adult religious education series called "Reading Sacred Texts," which has grown into a 52-week lectionary and 40-session adult religious education curriculum for use in Unitarian Universalist churches.

-EXPANDING THE DIAL OGUE A FALL LECTURE REVIEW
+EXPANDING DIAL A FALL LEC